Magna Hoop Mastery: Solve Machine Embroidery Hooping Challenges Effortlessly

 Fast Frames Janome MB4 10"x12" hoop for large projects

-Safety Note: Strong magnets can interfere with medical devices like pacemakers—always check safety guidelines before use.
+Safety Note: Strong magnets can interfere with medical devices like pacemakers—follow safety guidelines.

 5.2 Selecting Your Optimal Hoop Size

-Pro Tip: Always check your machine’s maximum embroidery field before purchasing a new hoop.
-Some hoops may physically fit but won’t be fully supported by your machine’s software or hardware.
+Pro Tip: Check your machine’s maximum embroidery field.
+Some hoops fit physically but are not fully supported in software or hardware.

 QUIZ